Work Experience & Volunteering

 If you need to find and get work experience you may wish to consider the following options with a Careers Adviser and if eligible, your local GO Wales contact.

-Sources for finding and getting work experience:
+Other sources for finding and getting work experience:

 - Your existing network – reflect, think and itemise potential contacts